yiremorlans/my-tkdb/constants/dialogue/reference.md

 Rui also seems to care deeply about MC and people in general.
 This is especially evident when he takes care of Lyca or Edward, and he even worries about MC's health.
 In "Episode 23: Our Last Goodbye act I” when he fails to kill Kyklos, he feels a sense of guilt and despair when he realizes that he was unable to destroy the source of MC's curse and that because of this MC was destined to die.
 From that episode on, Rui locked himself in his room refusing to come out (he didn't even leave his room to cook meals for Lyca and Edward) and searched for a way to break MC's curse, even going so far as to use black magic.

 His guilt and embarrassment were so strong that when he met MC at the ceremony in "Episode 24: Our Last Goodbye Act II" he couldn't even say a word to her.

+Author note: Rui is not a jealous person.

 Opening Cutscene	Ha ha...
 You found me!
 Geez, are you in love with me or something?
 Hey, now.
 Don't think about trying to grab my hand.
 Just be happy enough for the both of us, okay?
 Summon	Hey there, it's me—your curse twin!